ibm-cloud-docs/openshift/strategy.md

 When you create a deployment, also limit it so that your app's pod deploys only on machines with the best mix of resources.
 For example, you might want to limit a database application to a bare metal machine with a significant amount of local disk storage like the `md1c.28x512.4x4tb`.

-### Learn how to manage worker nodes
-{: #flavor-manage}

-Classic clusters
-:   Worker nodes are provisioned into your {{site.data.keyword.cloud_notm}} account.
-You can manage your worker nodes by using {{site.data.keyword.openshiftlong_notm}}, but you can also use the [classic infrastructure dashboard](https://cloud.ibm.com/classic/) in the {{site.data.keyword.cloud_notm}} console to work with your worker node directly.

-VPC clusters
-:   Worker nodes are not listed in the [VPC infrastructure dashboard](https://cloud.ibm.com/vpc/overview).
-Instead, you manage your worker nodes with {{site.data.keyword.openshiftlong_notm}} only.
-However, your worker nodes might be connected to other VPC infrastructure resources, such as VPC subnets or VPC Block Storage.
-These resources are in the VPC infrastructure dashboard and can be managed separately from there.

-{{site.data.keyword.satelliteshort}} clusters
-:    Worker nodes are provisioned by using infrastructure hosts in another cloud provider or on-premsies.
-You can manage your worker nodes by using the {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.satelliteshort}} API, CLI, and console.
-You can manage the underlying infrastructure hosts in your cloud provider account or by using your own on-premises management method.

 ## Make your apps highly available too